Auros/VRAtlas.API/README.md

   "Cloudflare": {
     "ApiUrl": "https://api.cloudflare.com/client/v4/accounts/<YOUR ACCOUNT ID>", // VRAtlas.API uses v4 of the Cloudflare API
     "ApiKey": "<YOUR API KEY>"
-  }
+  },
+  "VRAtlas": {
+    "Salt": "<secret string>" // Used for generating salts for ID generation }
 }
 ```